9. WELCOME NEW PLAYERS | Artificial Intelligences

 In a principal-agent relationship, a principal (a human or computational entity) sends a request to an agent.
 To align the agent’s decisions with its interests, the principal uses several techniques, including selecting an agent, inspecting its internals, allowing certain actions, explaining the request, rewarding cooperation, and monitoring the effects.

 When designing principal-agent arrangements, by combining techniques across both rows and columns, some techniques’ strengths can make up for others’ weaknesses.
 Computer security (Allow actions) alone misses some differences among agent actions that harm the principal, such as when the agent benefits from misbehavior (Reward cooperation).
 This requires more than a security analysis.
 We also need to analyze the attacker’s incentives (reward cooperation).
-From individually breakable parts, we create arrangements with greatly increased structural strength.11
+From individually breakable parts, we create arrangements with greatly increased structural strength.9

 Voluntary cooperation is a good candidate for guiding interaction among increasingly intelligent entities.
 It already guides simple computer systems’ interactions, and these are at least as different from humans as we are from our potential cognitive descendants.
 Interactions, whether human-to-human or computer object-to-object, need means to serve the participants’ goals.
 A voluntary framework fulfills this purpose.
 It is the base for building increasingly capable systems that are aligned with its participants.
 This analysis of today’s human and computational entities could be sufficiently independent of the entity’s intelligence to be extendable to advanced AI systems.

 As AIs get more sophisticated, we will need to extend our principal agent tool-box.
-For human cooperation, a completely specified contract could, in theory, perfectly implement the desired behavior of all parties.12 In reality, humans can’t evaluate all optimal actions in all possible states of the world that the contract unfolds in without incurring prohibitive costs when drafting the contract.
+For human cooperation, a completely specified contract could, in theory, perfectly implement the desired behavior of all parties.10 In reality, humans can’t evaluate all optimal actions in all possible states of the world that the contract unfolds in without incurring prohibitive costs when drafting the contract.
 Instead, real-world contracting is often supported by external informal structures, such as culture, that provide the implied terms in the contract to fill the gaps when necessary.
 Refusing to hire someone who is judged to have breached a contract, is a powerful cultural technology.

 Such cultural technology is enabled by our Internal Spectator, described earlier, that allows us to model how other humans will react to us taking certain actions.
 This cognitive architecture can predict the social penalty we will incur, and initiate emotions such as shame that make us retreat from a potential rule violation.
 We are not pure Homo Economicus game theoretic optimizers but are instead guided by a strong sense of evolved norms and ethics.
 Human signaling behaviors work because we have bounded abilities to fake our true motivations; our emotions show through in many cases.

-It will be difficult to build artificial agents with a cognitive architecture that can internalize the costs associated with actions we regard as wrong.
-Today’s AI systems can already deceive humans and future artificially intelligent agents may develop trickery we have not evolved to detect.
-This pure Homo Economicus paradigm with unbounded ability to fake is frightening since those bounds on humans account for much of our civilization’s stability and productiveness.
-Potential traps of a future dominated by pure game theoretic optimizers are terrifying.13
+If today’s AI systems can already deceive humans, future artificially intelligent agents may develop trickery we won’t be able to detect.
+A pure Homo Economicus AI with unbounded ability to fake is frightening since those bounds on humans account for much of our civilization’s stability and productivity.
+Potential traps of a future dominated by pure game theoretic optimizers are terrifying.12 We need more sophisticated tools to cooperate with intelligences whose cooperation style we have not evolved to parse.

 Listen to Gillian Hadfield on AI Alignment.

-A Superintelligent Human AI Ecology
+The Longer-term: A Superintelligent Human AI Ecology

-The complex problems that large cooperative networks of maturing human societies can solve now would be impossible for small hunter-gatherer villages.
-Just as human intelligence is often judged by the ability to achieve goals set by an intelligence test, one could measure a civilization’s intelligence by its ability to achieve a range of goals set using resources provided for this purpose.17
+Just as human intelligence is often judged by the ability to achieve goals set by an intelligence test, one could measure a civilization’s intelligence by its ability to solve a range of problems using resources provided for this purpose.

 The Agoric Papers suggest such an intelligence test as thought experiment: “One can imagine putting a person or an ecosystem in a box and then presenting problems and contingent rewards through a window in the box.
 A box full of algae and fish will ‘solve’ a certain narrow set of problems (such as converting light into chemical energy) and will typically pay little attention to the reward.
 A box containing an intelligent person will solve a different, broader range of problems.
 A box containing, say, an industrial civilization (with access to algae, fish and Bell Labs) will solve a vastly greater range of problems.
-This ability to solve externally posed problems can be taken as a measure of that ecosystem’s ‘intelligence’.18
+This ability to solve externally posed problems can be taken as a measure of that ecosystem’s ‘intelligence’.14

 As machines become more intelligent, the intelligence they contribute to civilization may soon be more than the human contribution.
 This is good news because we will need all the intelligence we can get for future rounds of play.
-But the framework of relevance can remain the expanding superintelligence of civilization composed of a diversity of cooperating intelligences, rather than one unitary AGI.
+Still, the framework of relevance can remain the expanding superintelligence of civilization composed of a diversity of cooperating intelligences, rather than one unitary AGI.
 At least until those future intelligences can invent new solutions for retaining the balance.

 Listen to this Intelligence Cooperation seminar with Richard Craib.